 Note: One disadvantage if you're fitted for the definitive prosthesis right away, without a preparatory trial, your prosthetist will have to make an educated guess about which components you'll benefit from most.
-Without any historical use information, the potential for over or under providing exists, because it can be difficult for Prosthetists to predict the future version of you.
-With that being said, if you have a share of cost, doing it this way can save you money of the total cost of prosthetic care--one temporary and one definitive--versus a definitive and one simple socket change.
+Without any historical use information, the potential for over or under providing exists, because it can be difficult for prosthetists to predict the future version of you.
+With that being said, if you have a share of the cost, doing it this way can save you money of the total cost of prosthetic care—one temporary and one definitive—versus a definitive and one simple socket change.

 Select the Best Prosthetic Knee

-In terms of cost of knees, there are 3 categories: friction controlled (ideal for one-speed walkers) at the lower end of the price range, fluid controlled (for fast walkers and those that frequently vary their speed), and microprocessor (for people with diverse functional abilities), the most expensive.
+In terms of cost of knees, there are 3 categories: friction-controlled, which is ideal for one-speed walkers and is available at the lower end of the price range; fluid-controlled, which is perfect for fast walkers and those that frequently vary their speed; and microprocessor, which is ideal for people with diverse functional abilities and is also the most expensive.

 It's been found that certain popular knee features, like a manual knee lock, will add to your bill.
 It's important to understand what each feature does and whether you'll receive any benefit.
-When picking features for your prosthetic knee, ask your prosthetist which prosthetic knees will suit your needs today as well as future needs, 3-5 years down the road.
+When picking features for your prosthetic knee, ask your prosthetist which prosthetic knee will suit your needs today as well as into your future, preferably around 3-5 years down the road.